conal/denotational-hardware/Examples/Add/Fin.lagda.md

 We could have used `exl` (left projection) for the `zero` case, but `unitorᵉʳ` (right unit elimination) emphasizes that we are discarding only the value `tt : ⊤`, which contains no information.

 ::: aside
-Unitors are available in monoidal categories, which do not provide for duplicating or destroying information.
+Unitors are available in monoidal categories, which do not provide for duplicating or discarding information.
 Non-cartesian, monoidal categories include reversible computations, which suggest a remedy for the [unavoidably heat-generating](https://en.wikipedia.org/wiki/Landauer%27s_principle) (diabatic) nature of the current dominant paradigm of irreversible computing.
 :::